nlp-unibuc/nlp-unibuc-website/content/pages/master_en.md

 ## **Industry/Research Practice**
 This module can be done within:

-- NLP groups from local or international companies (IBM, UiPath, Oracle, etc);
+- NLP groups from local or international companies
 - the Human Language Technologies Research Center or in other partner centers
 - NLP research teams or by working for a research paper, guide or tutorial
 - summer schools (ESSLLI), workshops, exchanges etc.